harper-yuan/HoRGod/README.md

 A short description of the compiled programs is given below.
 All of them provide detailed usage description on using the `--help` option.

-- `benchmarks/online_mpc`: Benchmark the performance of the SemiHoRGod online phase by evaluating a circuit with a given depth and number of multiplication gates at each depth.
+- `benchmarks/online_mpc`: Benchmark the performance of the HoRGod online phase by evaluating a circuit with a given depth and number of multiplication gates at each depth.
-- `benchmarks/online_nn`: Benchmark the performance of the SemiHoRGod online phase for neural network inference on the FCN and LeNet models.
+- `benchmarks/online_nn`: Benchmark the performance of the HoRGod online phase for neural network inference on the FCN and LeNet models.
-- `benchmarks/online_perm`: Benchmark the performance of the SemiHoRGod online phase for oblivious permutation.
+- `benchmarks/online_perm`: Benchmark the performance of the HoRGod online phase for oblivious permutation.
-- `benchmarks/offline_mpc_tp`: Benchmark the performance of the SemiHoRGod offline phase for a circuit with given number of multiplication gates.
+- `benchmarks/offline_mpc_tp`: Benchmark the performance of the HoRGod offline phase for a circuit with given number of multiplication gates.
-- `benchmarks/offline_mpc_sub`: Benchmark the performance of the subprotocols used in the SemiHoRGod offline phase.
+- `benchmarks/offline_mpc_sub`: Benchmark the performance of the subprotocols used in the HoRGod offline phase.
-- `benchmarks/offline_nn`: Benchmark the performance of the SemiHoRGod offline phase for neural network inference on the FCN and LeNet models.
+- `benchmarks/offline_nn`: Benchmark the performance of the HoRGod offline phase for neural network inference on the FCN and LeNet models.
-- `benchmarks/offline_perm`: Benchmark the performance of the SemiHoRGod offline phase for oblivious permutation.
+- `benchmarks/offline_perm`: Benchmark the performance of the HoRGod offline phase for oblivious permutation.
 - `tests/*`: These programs contain unit tests for various parts of the codebase.
 The test coverage is currently incomplete.
 However, the protocols have been manually verified for correctness.